 - a stiff neck or back

-bright light causing discomfort to the eyes
+- bright light causing discomfort to the eyes

-loss of consciousness
+- loss of consciousness

-(in babies) a bulging of the ‘soft spot’ on the top of the head
+- (in babies) a bulging of the ‘soft spot’ on the top of the head

-Like all vaccines, it works by introducing a small amount of bacteria to the body so that the body learns how to defend itself against the disease using proteins called antibodies.
-While some may worry about side-effects for infants, it is a safe and effective protection against meningococcal B disease.
+Like all vaccines, it works by introducing a small amount of the bacteria to the body so that it learns how to defend itself against the disease.
+It does this by using proteins called antibodies.
+Some people worry about potential side-effects of vaccinations, but this vaccine is safe and gives effective protection against meningococcal B disease.

 Just after your child’s first birthday, they will be vaccinated against meningitis C – this is now a very rare cause of meningitis in the UK because of the vaccination programme.